August Gardening Tips and To-Dos for the Pacific Northwest

 August is a good time to prune back any dead growth or diseased areas to help prevent further disease from spreading to the plant.

-As late summer approaches, it’s the right time to plan for the first frost.
+As late summer approaches, August is the right time to plan for the first frost.

 Keep an eye on the weather forecast and determine the average time of year when the first frost typically occurs in your area.
 Use this information to gauge when to start transitioning your garden for the fall.

-Harvest any remaining summer crops at their peak ripeness to enjoy the best results.
+Harvest any remaining summer crops at their peak ripeness for the best results.

-August always brings an abundance of ripe fruits and vegetables, as well as beautiful blooms to harvest.
-The morning is the perfect time to harvest your ripe fruits and vegetables, and your garden flowers when the temperatures are cooler.
+August always brings abundant ripe fruits and vegetables and beautiful blooms to harvest.
+The morning is the perfect time to harvest your ripe fruits and vegetables and garden flowers when the temperatures are cooler.

 Picking fruits, vegetables, and flowers benefits your garden by…